-Dairy-based products currently dominate the probiotics market, taking up 80% of the probiotic segment.
+Dairy-based products currently dominate the probiotics market, accounting for 80% of the segment.
 GreyB found that approximately 50% of new patents filed are moving toward these vegan solutions.
 Pioneering brewers like Kitaoka Honten and establishments like the Korea Institute of Science & Technology are developing newer vegan probiotic solutions.

-This article discusses the latest vegan probiotic trends in 2024, mainly around fruit—and vegetable-based products and immunity-enhancing solutions being developed.
+This article discusses the latest vegan probiotic trends in 2026, focusing on fruit- and vegetable-based products and immunity-enhancing solutions under development.

 Fruit and Vegetable-based Probiotics

-The probiotic fermented fruit and vegetable products are rare in the market.
+Fermented probiotic fruit and vegetable products are rare on the market.
 Producing vegan probiotic products has some significant challenges.
-The lactic acid bacteria traditionally used for fermenting probiotic products have struggled to achieve a high viable bacteria count when using fruits and vegetables as fermentation substrates.
+The lactic acid bacteria traditionally used for fermenting probiotic products have struggled to achieve high viable counts when fermented with fruits and vegetables as substrates.

 This hurdle has sparked the interest and dedication of major companies and institutions, such as Auffullen Healthcare Pvt Ltd, Kitaoka Honten Co Ltd, and Nanchang University, working to find reliable solutions.